michael-lehn/michael-lehn.github.io/index.md

 ---
 layout: home
-title: Welcome
+title: Michael's Blog
 ---
-# Welcome to my blog

-This is my first blog.
+What this blog is about ...